 My new neighborhood was tolerable, but I longed for the downtown and neighborhood I had left behind months earlier on Long Island.
 However, I discovered something delightful just around the corner from our new home.
 A small commercial district known as the “Four Corners” by locals (probably because four roads intersected—I am quick that way).
 It was populated by a meat market that seemed to have more soda, canned good and candy than meat (to my eye of course).
 I paid little attention to the blood-stained butcher—I was more interested in the confectioneries that dotted the counter.
 Then I found a newsstand chock full of sports magazines, comic books, candy (and perhaps some magazines that my 10-year-old eyes should not yet lay eyes on).
 It had the same odor as the newsstand I remembered from Lindenhurst.

 I soon made friends and we played sports at the nearby Middle School and afterward would bike to the four corners for soda and other assorted sweets.
-I was beginning to not so much fall in love with this little commercial district --but rather embrace it as a relationship of convenience.
+I began to embrace this commercial district

 Albany as the State Capital was populated with a folks from New York City up for the legislative sessions.
 Often the downtown streets seemed a bit like a “mini-Manhattan” with downstate accents dominating during the work day.
 The City itself was run by a political machine that had been in power for decades.
 I was fascinated by the political comings and goings and by the power yielded by a Mayor who had served for nearly 40 years.
 For me it was something out of a book about Huey Long or James Michael Curley.
 I had read "The Last Hurrah" and "All the King's Men" and equated the political machine in Albany with the romance of those literary works.
 I knew illegalities abounded and that ethics were flouted – but it captured my imagination and I even found it a bit romantic in its owns right.
 Little did I know the City had razed entire neighborhoods to make way for a Rockefellerian ode to modernism—something called the Empire State Plaza.
 A sad chapter in the city's history.

 Albany still remains one of my favorite cities.
 I visit when I can, accept it warts and all.
 Yes, the city bears the scars of the long-gone political machine and the “urban renewal” programs of the sixties, but it is architecturally significant and, yes, it is the State Capital.
-What cemented my relationship with Albany was taking a job at an inner city Grand Union grocery store.
+What cemented my relationship with Albany was taking a job at an inner-city Grand Union grocery store.
 It served what we would now call a “transitional neighborhood.”
-Poor people lived there.
+Working class people lived there.

 The clientele and employees were predominantly African American (just the diversity the whitest kid around needed desperately) and I loved that store.
-The employees and customers developed a camaraderie that I remember with fondness.
-It was urban, funky, tough (I was held up at gunpoint).
+The employees and customers developed a camaraderie that I remember with fondness to this day.
+It was urban, funky, tough (I was held up at gunpoint twice).
 But there were a number of surviving old-time establishments on our main commercial strip, and on my lunch hour, I would walk the boulevard and visit record stores, bakeries, newsstands, and even a drug store with a soda fountain (where I later worked for two weeks, until I learned that the owner paid less than minimum wage).
 I continued to work at Grand Union as I made the transition from high school to college.

 I was hooked, for it was then that I knew that I wanted not just to be part of the fabric of cities – to live there, to play there, to be part of the action, but I had to be woven into the pattern of the fabric.
 The college I attended was a small liberal arts college nestled in an urban Albany neighborhood.
 The neighborhood was populated by two- and three-decker flats.
 My love affair with cities had moved from crush to engagement.
 From my small campus, my friends and I walked to the grocery store, the movies, the bookstore, restaurants and other amenities (a euphemism for bars).
 It was Smart Growth before Smart Growth was heard of.
 When I had a fellowship in the New York State Governor’s Office, I began to hear for the first time about land use issues and I was fascinated by the way a state could change an entire landscape in one fell swoop.
 Of course, the grossly ill-matched modern plaza perched next door to the Capitol was testament to the baneful side of that puissance.